What Makes a Journal’s Impact Factor Matter?

 Conclusion

 The impact factor remains a powerful, shorthand tool for navigating the vast ocean of scientific literature.
-That said, it provides a quick pulse check on a journal's visibility and influence within its community.
-On the flip side, it is a blunt instrument.
+Also, it provides a quick pulse check on a journal's visibility and influence within its community.
+That said, it is a blunt instrument.
 To use it effectively, one must recognize its mathematical limitations, account for its inherent biases, and supplement it with more nuanced metrics.